 Marcellus Shale Safe Drilling Initiative

-Oil and gas exploration and production regulations have been published in the January 9, 2015 edition of the Maryland Register.
-Comments may be sent to Brigid Kenney, Senior Policy Advisor, Maryland Department of the Environment, 1800 Washington Boulevard, Baltimore, Maryland 212340-1720, or call (410) 537-3084 or email to email@example.com or fax to 410-537-3888.
-Comments will be accepted through February 9, 2015.
-A public hearing has not been scheduled.
+Oil and gas exploration and production regulations were published in the January 9, 2015 edition of the Maryland Register.
+The 30-day comment period closed on February 9, 2015.
+The Maryland Department of the Environment is currently reviewing the comments received.
+Any questions should be directed to Jeffrey Fretwell, Legislative Assistant, Maryland Department of the Environment, 1800 Washington Boulevard, Baltimore, Maryland 212340-1720, or call 410-537-3537 or email to email@example.com.

 The Marcellus Shale is a black shale, or rock formation, found throughout the northern Appalachian Basin.
 In Maryland, the Marcellus Shale formation is located within western Maryland from Washington, Allegany and Garrett Counties.
 The only anticipated areas of gas production in the Marcellus are Western Allegany and Garrett Counties.
 The Marcellus Formation underlies New York, Pennsylvania, Ohio, West Virginia and Western Maryland.
 In 2009, the Department of Energy estimated 262 trillion cubic feet of natural gas exists in the Marcellus Shale, making it the largest onshore Natural Gas Reserve in the United States.